 Redmond 2050 policies state that streets are to collectively serve all modes of travel including passenger vehicles, trucks, transit, bicycles, and pedestrians, and that people walking, biking, and taking transit should be prioritized.
 Providing more travel options within Redmond's street (and trail) network aligns with Redmond 2050 Guiding Principles (Equity and Inclusion, Resilience, Sustainability), is more cost effective than adding vehicle capacity (i.e., widen streets, add more lanes), and will contribute to a more livable Redmond.
-Figure X illustrates that transit, walking, and biking provide more people-moving capacity than passenger cars operating in the same amount of space (10-ft lane width).
 Investments in Link light rail, King County Metro bus service, and better pedestrian and bicycle infrastructure will provide people living, visiting, and working in Redmond with more options, thereby relieving congestion and its many negative impacts.